dschnare/binderjs/Reference.md

 	makeObservableList(array)
 	makeObservableList(item,...,item)

+**observableList.observeItems()**

+Flag that determines if the items in the list will be observed for changes.
+When being set to true all items in the list will be observed, and when setting to false all items subscriptions will be disposed.
+In order for items to be observed they must have a `subscribe()` method that returns a subscription object.
+In other words the subscription model must adhere to the `observable` object interface.

+	observeItems()
+	observeItems(value)

+	[default false]

+	value - Boolean value to set the flag to. return - The value of the flag.

 **ObservableLists have the same interface as Array, observable and list.**

 ObservableList will notify all observers when the list has been modified via the following methods: